 The great thing about nasal sprays is that there are almost never any side effects.
 The tablets can cause drowsiness, but you don’t have that problem when you use a spray.
 You may have to deal with an unpleasant taste in your mouth or your nose might get irritated from all the spraying, but those are simply part of using a nasal spray to treat allergy symptoms.

-Nasal sprays come in tons of varieties, so it shouldn’t be a problem for your doctor to find one that treats your precise symptoms.
+Nasal sprays come in tons of varieties (such as Rhinolast, Dymista and Avamys), so it shouldn’t be a problem for your doctor to find one that treats your precise symptoms.
 You can unclog your nose with a decongestant spray or a saline spray, so if that’s all you need to do, then those will be perfect for you.
 Just be careful not to use a decongestant spray for more than a few days, as it can actually increase how stuffy your nose becomes.

 Antihistamine sprays work just like antihistamine tablets.
 They won’t get rid of your decongestion, but they can handle all the itching, sneezing and runny nose symptoms.